NeuroKitchen Artistic Director

 A performance she directed/facilitated with a teen ensemble about Abraham Lincoln was recognized in the Chicago Reader’s Best of 2010.
 In 2011, she created and continues to teach the Curiosity Club, art and science workshops for elementary age kids.

-Anita is a Certified Yoga Teacher who completed her 200-hour training at Moksha Yoga.
-She is also a photographer and videographer.
+Anita has a master's degree in early childhood education with a focus on social-emotional learning from Erikson Institue.
+She is a Certified Yoga Teacher and a photographer and videographer.
 Her photographs have been in various publications including the New York Times, Time Out Chicago, and American Theatre Magazine.
 She has created video projections to accompany over 20 productions, including cued super-title translations for international tours.
 In addition, Anita serves on the planning committee for DirectorsLabChicago.